 A Suno song that sings the same chorus 6 times — identical lyrics, identical arrangement — sounds like a jingle, not a pop song.
-The root cause is your lyrics didn’t change: the chorus hook is byte-identical, and the model honors that.
-Suno does not auto-vary choruses with ad-libs; every variation has to come from you.
+The root cause is almost always that your lyrics didn’t change: the chorus hook is byte-identical, so the model repeats it byte-identical.
+Suno does not auto-vary choruses with ad-libs or fills; on Suno v5.5 (current as of June 2026) every variation still has to come from you, in the lyrics box and the style box.

-To break the loop feel, introduce change at three layers: lyrics, melody hints, structure tags.
+To kill the loop feel from scratch, introduce change at three layers: lyrics, melody / energy hints, and structure tags.

 Common causes